-With the news of 40 million Americans seeking unemployment benefits in the last ten weeks, the rental housing industry is fully expecting that a significant number of residents will be affected by furloughs or job loss.
+With the news of over 45 million Americans seeking unemployment benefits in the last ten weeks, the rental housing industry recognizes that a significant number of residents are being affected by furloughs or job loss.
 Moreover, as the crisis continues and renters' savings are depleted, these ongoing challenges will impact their ability to make ends meet and pay their rent, which could have cascading effects not only on the rental housing industry but on state and local governments and the broader economy.
-Information from the Census Bureau Survey released this week, from its newly created Household Pulse Survey, showed that nearly 50 percent of respondents reported that they or another adult in their household had lost employment income since March 13.1 In addition, Renter Confidence numbers reflect 34.2 percent of respondents reported no or slight confidence that they would be able to pay next month's rent.
-At present, households are prioritizing rent, however, the information in the Household Pulse Survey provides a snapshot of problems on the horizon.
+Information from the Census Bureau Survey released July 8, from its newly created Household Pulse Survey, showed 47.3 percent of renters surveyed reported being unemployed.
+Losses are particularly acute for lower-income and minority households.
+In addition, Renter Confidence numbers reflect nearly one-third of renter respondents reporting no or slight confidence in whether they can pay next month's rent.
+At present, households are prioritizing rent; however, the information in the Household Pulse Survey provides a snapshot of problems on the horizon.